Prairie Home hands Bunceton its first loss of the season with 4-3 victory

 However in the top half of the third, the Panthers came back and took the lead for good by exploding for four runs on four straight hits to make it 4-1.

 Blake Petsel led off the inning with an infield single to short.
-Blane Petsel then doubled on a hard ground ball to short, followed by a RBI single to third by Clayton Pethan.
+Blane Petsel then singled on a hard ground ball to short, followed by an error on the third baseman on the ground ball by Clayton Pethan for a run.
 Mason Wells then hit a towering home run over the left field wall for a three run shot to extend the lead to 4-1.

-The Panthers never trailed again, although Bunceton made it interesting in the middle and latter stages of the game with one in the fourth on a RBI-double to left by Hunter Riechers and one again in the seventh on a solo home run to left by Dillon Alpers to cut the lead back to one.
+The Panthers never trailed again, although Bunceton made it interesting in the middle and latter stages of the game with one in the fourth on a RBI-double to left by Hunter Shuffield and one again in the seventh on a solo home run to left by Jason Burnett to cut the lead back to one.

 Bunceton coach Dustin Ray said Prairie Home showed up ready to go and gave his team the game he thought it would be.